csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/07_taylor_for/solution/discussion.md

 ### The base kernel

-This is launched with different block sizes and always enough grids such that `threads per grid >= num_values`.
+This is launched with different block sizes and always enough blocks such that `threads per grid >= num_values`.

 Other kernels are compared to this.